 Community Celebration – Saturday, September 21

 Join us for this free, family-friendly event.
-From 11am-6pm, the Driggs City Center Plaza will be filled with booths and activities, including a Teton Raptor Center exhibit and the Idaho Fish and Game bear trailer.
+From 11am-6pm, the Driggs City Center Plaza will be filled with booths and activities, including a Teton Raptor Center exhibit.
 The day will include live music by the Teton Fiddlers, poetry readings, and stage performances of choreographed “crane” dances featuring dancers from Idaho Falls School of Ballet, Teton Valley Dance Academy, Hispanic Heritage Dance Troupe, and the dancers from the Dancers’ Workshop Crane Fest Youth Dance Workshop!

 Throughout the day, enjoy free nature-themed crafts including origami, bird masks, and face painting!
-Engage in the educational booths about Greater Yellowstone ecology and wildlife, including the ability to practice bear safety with the mobile bear trailer that lets you practice using bear spray with a simulated charge.
+Engage in the educational booths about Greater Yellowstone ecology and wildlife.

 Also at the festival – food and drink from local vendors, Crane Festival merchandise and a raffle, and local artisans booths filled with crane and nature-themed, jewelry, photography, pottery, paintings, and more.